Camille 2000: Release

-Camille 2000 opened in New York on July 16, 1969.
+Camille 2000 opened in New York on 16 July 1969.

 Reception

-On Rotten Tomatoes, audiences relatively liked the film Camille 2000, at 68%, although critics panned the film with a 17% aggregated rating.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 14% based on seven reviews, with an average rating of 5.2/10.
 Roger Ebert was not impressed and gave the film a one-star review.

 Yet, some critics found strengths in Camille 2000.
 Film critic Gary Morris noted that the film is "a breathless series of ultra-plush environments that resonate with Italian haute design of the period" Critic Marcus Doidge referred to Camille 2000 as a "cult" favorite and noted the film "offered up way more drama than I expected from it.
 The story perfectly balances sex with drama and genuinely gives us a couple that are getting drawn closer and closer together, even when we know they would probably be better off apart at times".